-Our 16 favourite hotels in California for every type of traveller
+Our 16 favorite hotels in California for every type of traveler

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.